cyberkiwii/soothe/README.md

 BRYCE

-Soothe was built primarily using HTML and CSS.
+Soothe was built primarily using HTML and CSS, and was programmed on Replit.

 ## History